awslabs/aws-groundstation-eos-pipeline/README.md

     ./downloader_DRL-IPOPP_4.1.sh
     ```

 8. Wait for the download to finish.
-This should take about 1 hour, so now is a good time to get some lunch.
+This should take about 1 hour or so.
 9. Once DRL-IPOPP_4.1.tar.gz is downloaded and assembled run the install-ipopp.sh script as root.
 Set the needed variables.

     ```bash